zeplar-exe/Basic-Physics-Engine/README.md

 ```

 A simulation can be successfully started when Gravity and Time settings have been applied.
-It will automatically stop once all PhysicsObjects have been destroyed.
+It will automatically stop if all PhysicsObjects have been destroyed.

 # Physics Object
 Object that can be manipulated by physics.